bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 Figuratively, it can be divided into two layers.

-The first layer – data processing – is provided by Stream Juggler.
-At this layer the data processing itself is performed via modules.
+The *first layer* – data processing – is provided by Stream Juggler.
+At this layer the data processing itself is performed via custom modules.
 The ingested data is transformed into streams, processed and sent to an external storage.
 Data transformation and computation are the two major tasks of this layer.

 This layer is marked with green in the diagram.

-The second layer is composed of prerequisites for the platform.
+The *second layer* is composed of prerequisites for the platform.
 These are the services and settings that should be deployed prior to exploring the Stream Juggler features.
 The services at this layer are responsible for input data ingestion, platform management, data storage.
+In the diagram they are placed in the blue sector.

-Resource management is fulfilled via `Apache Mesos <http://mesos.apache.org/>`_ that allows to run the system at scale and to support different types of workloads.
+- Resource management is fulfilled via `Apache Mesos <http://mesos.apache.org/>`_ that allows to run the system at scale and to support different types of workloads.

-To start applicable services in Mesos cloud we use `Docker <http://mesos.apache.org/documentation/latest/docker-containerizer/>`_
+- To start applicable services in Mesos cloud we use `Docker <http://mesos.apache.org/documentation/latest/docker-containerizer/>`_

-The support for Mesos containers and Docker is provided by `Marathon <https://mesosphere.github.io/marathon/>`_ that allows to run long-life tasks as well.
+- The support for Mesos containers and Docker is provided by `Marathon <https://mesosphere.github.io/marathon/>`_ that allows to run long-life tasks as well.

-For starting periodic tasks `Chronos <https://mesos.github.io/chronos/>`_ is used.
+- For starting periodic tasks `Chronos <https://mesos.github.io/chronos/>`_ is used.

-To perform leader election in the event that the currently leading Marathon instance fails `ZooKeeper <https://zookeeper.apache.org/>`_ is used.
+- To perform leader election in the event that the currently leading Marathon instance fails `ZooKeeper <https://zookeeper.apache.org/>`_ is used.

-For base service search  https://github.com/CiscoCloud/mesos-consul_ is used.
+- For base service search  https://github.com/CiscoCloud/mesos-consul_ is used.

-Data sources for the platform are Netty and `T-streams <https://t-streams.com>`_ libraries and `Kafka <https://kafka.apache.org/>`_.
+- Data sources for the platform are Netty and `T-streams <https://t-streams.com>`_ libraries and `Kafka <https://kafka.apache.org/>`_.
 For starting Kafka we use https://github.com/mesos/kafka_.

-The outcoming data is stored to Elasticsearch, JDBC or REST external storages.
+- bThe outcoming data is stored to Elasticsearch, JDBC or REST external storages.

-We use `MongoDB <https://www.mongodb.com/>`_ as a document database that provides high performance and availability.
+- We use `MongoDB <https://www.mongodb.com/>`_ as a document database that provides high performance and availability.
 To start MongoDB in Mesos we use https://hub.docker.com/r/tobilg/mongodb-marathon/_

-For external access a custom-container on `NGINX <https://www.nginx.com>`_ is used.
+- For external access a custom-container on `NGINX <https://www.nginx.com>`_ is used.

 The platform kernel is coded in Scala.